Jack Unterweger: First offences

 Between 1966 and 1974, Unterweger was convicted sixteen times.
 His offences were mostly for theft and burglary, but throughout the early 1970s, the crimes also included pimping and sexual assault, as well as several counts of physical assault.

 Between 1968 and 1969, Unterweger served two sentences for theft, totalling ten months.
 In summer 1969, he was sentenced to four months imprisonment for burglary at a kiosk.
 In 1970, Unterweger was sentenced to seven months imprisonment for the kidnapping a minor from her legal guardians and theft, with the sentence extended by three months after he sent a threatening letter to a woman from prison.

 On 13 May 1971, in Salzburg, Unterweger lured sex worker Monika H. into his car, then drove her to the moors outside of the city.
 Inside the vehicle, Unterweger hit H. in the back of the head with a metal rod, stripped her naked, tied her up with underwear and sodomized her with the rod while masturbating.
 H. alerted passersby of the rape after which Unterweger was arrested.
 While jailed, Unterweger attempted suicide by overdosing on sleeping pills, for which he was transferred to a psychiatric unit and released without returning to police custody.
 Later sources claim that the rape occurred in 1974 and that the victim was a teenage student named Daphne.
 In August 1971, Unterweger crossed into West Germany, but was detained for three weeks in October of the same year and deported back to Austria, where he spent fifteen months imprisoned for multiple counts of vehicle theft.

 On 1 April 1973, 23-year-old Yugoslavian national Marica Horvath was found murdered in a lake of the Salzach near Salzburg.
-She had been bound and gagged with a pantyhose and a distinct necktie.
+She had been bound and gagged with pantyhose and a distinct necktie.
 The same month, Unterweger was arrested on suspicion of the murder, as the tie had been bought in Wels, where he lived at the time.
 There was no physical evidence against him, however, and his underage girlfriend at the time gave a false alibi, due to which the investigation was dropped.
 August Schenner, the lead officer in the homicide case, noted that Horvath's murder bore striking similarities to Unterweger's modus operandi.
 Schenner would unsuccessfully attempt to reopen the case to convict Unterweger of another murder in 1983 and kept in touch with Vienna's police department during their investigation into Unterweger during his serial murders in 1992.